Transforming lives in 25 countries across three continentsWhere we work

 Last year’s Sustainable Development Goals, agreed at the United Nations, seek to address the enormity of these challenges in an ambitious and extensive plan.
 Taking up where the Millennium Development Goals left off, the new agenda sets out a more ambitious set of 17 goals and 169 targets.
 At its core, it aims to eliminate absolute poverty, ensure that no one goes hungry, and create a sustainable world where everyone has access to health, education and livelihoods.

 The implementation of the new Global Goals will require diligence, political will and a robust global commitment to financing the plan.
 We are in a whole new paradigm.
 We are no longer talking in terms of billions of dollars, but trillions.
 Achieving the goals will require an investment of $2–3 trillion a year of public and private money over 15 years.
-That is roughly 15% of annual global savings, or 4% of global GDP.
+That is roughly 15% of annual global savings, or four per cent of global GDP.
 It’s ambitious but not unattainable, and now is the time for turning ambition into action.

-To achieve these goals we need to meet the universally agreed target of 0.7% spending on overseas aid.
-But we also need to engage beyond the governmental level and include individual citizens and the private sector too.
+To achieve these goals, we need to meet the universally agreed target of 0.7% spending on overseas aid but we also need to engage beyond the governmental level and include individual citizens and the private sector too.

 The achievements realised during the term of the Millennium Development Goals – particularly in the areas of hunger, AIDS, and education – show that when a concerted effort is made, substantial change can be affected.
 The problems we currently face are surmountable, but they will require an unprecedented collective effort to overcome them.